Welcome to the 2017 Acadia Trad Festival!

 Fun: have fun!!
 This is all about having a great time with great people.

-Students who are registered for the whole week get a 50% discount on the four faculty concerts (for $11, regular price is $22).
+Students who are registered for the whole week get a 50% discount on the four faculty concerts.
 Please purchase your tickets in advance on line.
 User your concert code that was sent to you with your registration confirmation.
 Type in the whole code exactly as it appears (e.g. MON2345); don’t leave off the MON or the it won’t work.
 Concerts sell out, so don’t wait.

 On Friday evening, there will be a student concert open to the public.
 Acadia Trad School students get to play on a really great stage in a really great room.
 This show is free for all students regardless of whether you play or not.
-Non-students ticket price is $5.
+Non-students can purchase tickets online in advance or at the door (if available).
 We encourage all students to participate; it is a really fun event!

 After hours club/Late Night Sessions: each night, starting on Sunday, there will be sessions in Seafox, Blair Tyson, Davis, Withcliff, and Dearing (and possibly other class rooms).
 The sessions usually start around 10:00PM and go until 2:00 in the morning or later.